DIY Plumbing Made Easy: How to Repair Frequent Problems in Your Home

 Can I fix a plumbing problem myself?

-You will need a few indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape, and the screwdriver.
+You will need a few important tools, such as an adjustable wrench, a plunger pipe wrench Teflon tape, and a screwdriver.

 Is DIY plumbing safe?

-You should call a professional plumber for significant plumbing issues that require specialized equipment and expertise.
+You should contact a licensed plumber for plumbing problems of a serious nature that require specialized equipment and experience.